Property Agents Share What They Wish They Knew Before Joining Real Estate

-“Real estate is one of those jobs where you get grossly under paid for all your work the first few years and then get grossly overpaid for the rest of your career.”
-Or so we’ve heard.
 But what are the realities of working in the real estate industry?
-What do they wish they had known, what do they enjoy the most about what they do and what advise do they have for other aspiring real estate agents?
-We speak to a bunch of friendly, talented agents to find out.
+What do agents wish they had known before beginning, what do they enjoy the most about what they do, and most importantly: what advice do they have for aspiring real estate agents?

 How long have you been doing this?

-I started my career as a Real Estate Negotiator back in August 2013 – that makes it 6 years in this industry.
-In fact, my passion for Real Estate began in 2008 when my late father Raymond Chan taught me about property investing.
-Property investing taught me a lot about furnishing the properties, managing tenants, rental collection and researching property to find good deals.
-The knowledge gained gave me an advantage over other real estate negotiators.
+I started my career as a Real Estate Negotiator (REN) back in August 2013 – that makes it 6 years in this industry.
+In fact, my passion for real estate began in 2008 when my late father Raymond Chan taught me about property investing.

 What do you wish you had known before becoming a realtor?